 - Be available for a local in-person interview

-Interested individuals should send all required information in PDF format to Asha Jones at firstname.lastname@example.org by April 7 at 5:00 P.M.
+Interested individuals should send all required information in PDF format to Asha Jones at email@example.com by 5:00 P.M on April 3, 2015.
 A panel will review all applications and conduct interviews with a final decision coming in mid-June.

 Interns are asked to commit up to 40 hours a week.
 The internship will run concurrent with regularly scheduled intern semesters (September-December, January-May).
 Interns will receive a monthly stipend, but will be responsible for their travel to and from Washington, D.C., as well as their room and board while living in the nation’s capital.

 As an intern, you will have the unique opportunity to work in the office of U.S. Senator Harry Reid.
 Responsibilities include but are not limited to: preparing background research; assisting with event planning for press events, summits and briefings; and office administrative duties.
 Interns must demonstrate professionalism and discretion in every aspect of this internship.
 We are able to accommodate a variety of academic backgrounds and majors due to the diverse nature of Senate office.